dtekcth/data101/src/workshop.md

 GitHub" button, but it is more hassle than it is worth.
 Instead, paste in the text that is the location of the repository (by pressing !kbd[!ctrl+v]) and press !kbd[Enter].

+VS Code will now ask if you trust the fingerprint of `github.com`.
+This refers to the SSH fingerprint that GitHub uses.
+You should allow it to continue.

 Now VS Code asks you for a place to store the repository on your computer.
 On Windows we suggest using the "Documents" folder, and on macOS and